Products of consecutive integers with unusual anatomy: Notation and basic estimates

 The right-hand side of \eqref{bmn} is of size $O(x^{O(1)})$.
 If $D=1$, then by the divisor bound there are only $O(x^{o(1)})$ possible choices for $bm+cn$ and $bm-cn$, giving the claim.

 Now suppose that $D>1$.
 The left-hand side of \eqref{bmn} can be viewed as the norm of $bm+cn\sqrt{D}$ in the ring of integers ${\mathcal O}$ of $\Q(\sqrt{D})$.
-It will thus suffice to show that for a given norm $N = O(x^{O(1)})$, that there are at most $O(x^{o(1)})$ elements of ${\mathcal O}$ of norm $N$ and height\footnote{The precise definition of height is not crucial for this argument, but one can for instance assign to $m+n\sqrt{D}$ the naive height $\max(|m|, |n|)$.} $O(x^{O(1)})$.
-By the theory of the Pell equation (see, e.g., \cite{pell}), the elements of norm $N$ split into orbits of the the unit group, which is generated by a single fundamental unit $\eps_D$ and $\{\pm 1\}$.
+It will thus suffice to show that for a given norm $N = O(x^{O(1)})$, that there are at most $O(x^{o(1)})$ elements of ${\mathcal O}$ of norm $N$ and height\footnote{The precise definition of height is not crucial for this argument, but one can for instance assign to $m+n\sqrt{D}$ the naive height $\max(|m|, |n|, D)$.} $O(x^{O(1)})$.
+By the theory of the Pell equation (see, e.g., \cite{pell}), the elements of norm $N$ split into orbits of the norm one unit group, which is a subgroup (of index at most two) of the group generated by a single fundamental unit $\eps_D$ and $\{\pm 1\}$.
 The fundamental unit can be chosen to be of the form $s+t\sqrt{D}$ with $s,t \geq 1$, so in particular $\eps_D \geq 2$.
 The heights of integer powers $\eps_D^j$ of the fundamental unit are then lower bounded by $\gg \exp(c|j|)/D^{O(1)}$ for some absolute constant $c>0$, so each orbit can only contain $O(\log x^{O(1)}) = O(x^{o(1)})$ elements of height $O(x^{O(1)})$ (cf., \cite[\S 4]{aktas}).
 Thus it suffices to show that there are $O(x^{o(1)})$ orbits of norm $N$.
 The number of such orbits is bounded by the number of ideal divisors of $(N)$.
 Because each rational prime $(p)$ splits into at most two prime ideals in $\mathcal{O}$, the number of ideal divisors of $(N)$ is at most the square of the number of rational divisors of $N$, and the claim follows from the divisor bound. \end{proof}

 Now we replace squares by powerful numbers.

 \begin{corollary}[Powerful numbers in linear relation] Let $x$ be large, and let $a,b$ be natural numbers and $h$ a non-zero integer with $a, b, h \ll x$.
 Then